shumarkq/CMAQ/POST/AMET_eval/README.md

 File names can be adjusted but may require changes to the script below section 7.

-__Organzation of post-processing output__
+__Organization of post-processing output__
 Output files are organized into three directories:
-+ $POSTDIR - loction to write combine files, or the location of existing combine files
++ $POSTDIR - location to write combine files, or the location of existing combine files
 + $EVALDIR - location to save sitecmp and sitecmp_dailyo3 .csv files for each network
 + $PLOTDIR - location to save evaluation plots

 These directories can be set to the same path.
 This run script is set up to organize the various post-processing steps into monthly files.
 For example, if a user has an annual simulation and uses the script to go through all of the post-processing steps the end result will include:
-1. 12 monthly COMBINE_ACONC and 12 montly COMBINE_DEP files with hourly model output, all written to the $POSTDIR directory.
+1. 12 monthly COMBINE_ACONC and 12 monthly COMBINE_DEP files with hourly model output, all written to the $POSTDIR directory.
 2. 12 .csv files with matched model/obs data for EACH network selected in Section 5.
 These files will be organized into 12 directories labeled $EVALDIR/$YYYY$MM.
-3. Evalution plots for each month of model/obs pairs, organized into 12 directories labeled $PLOTDIR/$YYYY$MM.
+3. Evaluation plots for each month of model/obs pairs, organized into 12 directories labeled $PLOTDIR/$YYYY$MM.

-For a 2 week simulation that spans two months, e.g. 6/15/2011 - 7/15/2011, evalation plots will still be divided into monthly summaries, using the available model data from each month.
+For a 2-week simulation that spans two months, e.g. 6/15/2011 - 7/15/2011, evaluation plots will still be divided into monthly summaries, using the available model data from each month.
 If the user would prefer the evaluation plots be based on ALL available data from the simulation time period, rather than monthly summaries, there is an option for this in section 7.

 ### Section 3: System configuration, location of observations and code repositories
 ```